 "Deferred pensions" are also known as "preserved pensions".

-In 2017 there remains a perception that pre-1975 early leavers from the armed forces were not only treated badly, but treated much more unfairly than their contemporaries in other employments, particularly those in the Civil Service.
+In 2017 it is still being claimed that pre-1975 early leavers from the armed forces were not only treated badly, but treated much more unfairly than their contemporaries in other employments, particularly those in the Civil Service.

 For more credible reasons for paying the missing armed forces pensions, see a 2015 article by Katy Clark MP: